Orientation theory in arithmetic geometry: Riemann-Roch formulas

 \section{Riemann-Roch formulas}

-\begin{num} In this section, we will consider two absolute oriented ring spectrum $(\E,c^\E_1)$, $(\F,c_1^\F)$ and a morphism of absolute ring spectra (cf Definition \ref{df:abs_ring_sp}):
+\begin{num} In this section, we will consider two absolute oriented ring spectra $(\E,c)$, $(\F,d)$ and a morphism of absolute ring spectra (cf Definition \ref{df:abs_ring_sp}):

 When considering the constructions of orientation theory as described previously for $\E$ (resp. $\F$), we will will put an index $\E$ (resp. $\F$) in the notation.
-However, when no confusion is possible, we forget this index.
+However, when no confusion is possible, we drop this index.

-There is a particular case which we mention as it modifies seriously the notations: this is the case where $\E=\F$ and $\varphi=1_\E$.
-This case is not trivial because we can still consider two different orientations of $\E$.
-In this case, we will denote them by $c_1^{(1)}$ and $c_1^{(2)}$.
-Then we will put an index $(1)$ (resp. $(2)$) in the notation of orientation theory (Chern classes, Gysin morphisms, ...) with respect to the orientation $c_1^{(1)}$ (resp. $c_1^{(2)}$). \end{num}
+In the particular case $\E=\F$, we will also put an upper-index $c$ (resp. $d$) in the notation of orientation theory (Chern classes, Gysin morphisms, ...) with respect to the orientation $c$ (resp. $d$). \end{num}